RussellHaley/lua-persist/README.md

 ## Using the Library

-I don't have any installer yet, so you will need to use LUA_PATH to include it in your library: cd ~/git/lua-persist #or whereever you have it
+I don't have any installer yet, so you will need to use LUA_PATH to include it in your library: cd ~/git/lua-persist #or where ever you have it
 #bash
 LUA_PATH=`pwd`/\?.lua";;"
 export LUA_PATH

 #csh
 setenv LUA_PATH `pwd`/\?.lua";;"

+Basic Usage: